pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 The problem is that the dotfiles must be placed inside the home folder, something like `~/.config/my_config.conf`.
 So how can we solve this?
 One can for example initialize a git repo inside of the home folder, but this causes countless issues.
 Many people use [GNU Stow](https://www.gnu.org/software/stow/) to symlink files from the dotfiles repo to the home folder.

-There is another way to manage your dotfiles using git worktrees:
+There is another way to manage your dotfiles:

 1. Clone your dotfiles repo as bare somewhere in the filesystem
-2. Checkout the worktree in your home folder.
+2. Checkout the worktree in your home folder

 A detailed explanation of how to achieve this can be found [here](https://www.atlassian.com/git/tutorials/dotfiles).